How to Use Git-crypt to Encrypt Sensitive Files in Git

 In this guide, we will describe how to do it with git-crypt and how to configure a pipeline that will automatically encrypt and decrypt files upon every push.
+This guide doubles as a practical git-crypt documentation for setup and CI/CD.

-Git-crypt and GPG installation
+Install git-crypt and GPG

-sudo apt-get install gnupg
+bashapt-get install -y git-crypt sudo apt-get install gnupg$$

 Repository and git-crypt initialization